 Most common types of dog bite infections

 If you choose to wait days or even weeks to seek medical attention after a dog attack, not only do you risk losing your right to sue the owner of the dog that bit you, but may also end up suffering some serious and long-term health problems.
 In the worst-case scenario, you may even die after a dog bite.

 “Whoa, that escalated quickly!” you may be thinking.
 Many people in California tend to forget that in some cases, a dog bite leaves behind more than just a bruise, scratch or a punctured wound.
 A dog’s mouth is capable of harboring millions of bacteria that can cause severe health problems or even death to humans.

 Failure to treat a dog bite infection as soon as possible may cause serious and long-term health problems or even result in death.
-We asked our experienced dog bite attorney in Santa Clarita from the Compass Law Group, PC to outline some of the most dangerous infections you should watch out for after a dog attack:
+We asked our experienced dog bite attorney in Santa Clarita from the Compass Law Group, LLP to outline some of the most dangerous infections you should watch out for after a dog attack:

 - Staphylococcal infection.
 This is the most common type of a dog bite infection, which affects nearly 20 percent of all victims after a dog attack.
 This infection is also called “staph infection,” and can cause a plethora of health issues in addition to skin problems.

 - Capnocytophaga infection.
 Although this type of infection is rather rare, it can cause death if left undiagnosed and untreated.
 What this deadly dog bite infection does is it weakens the victim’s immune system and spreads to the bloodstream, causing infections in various parts of the body.